-Lately I’ve been seeing exactly the same problem with the power socket in some newer Toshiba Satellite L305/L305D and Satellite L355/L355D laptops.
-I don’t know if it’s a poor design or people just not careful enough with their laptops, but the power socket in these models breaks very often.
+I don’t know if it’s a poor design or people just not careful enough with their computers, but the power socket in these models breaks very often.

 On the picture below you can see a good working power socket.
 The power jack is seated correctly.
 It’s tight and will not move when you plug in the adapter.

 On the next picture you see a broken socket.
-There is a gap between the power jack and laptop base and when you plug the AC adapter inside the jack it feels very loose.
-In some cases, the power jack disconnects from the laptop base and you cannot plug in the power adapter at all.
+There is a gap between the power jack and bottom case and when you plug the AC adapter inside the jack it feels very loose.

 In order to understand what’s going on it’s necessary to remove the top cover and take a closer look at the power jack.